looker-open-source/sdk-codegen/typescript/README.md

 # Typescript Examples for the Looker API

-The examples in this folder are set up for `yarn`.
+The examples in this folder use `yarn`.
 If you don't have `yarn` installed already, you'll need to [install](https://yarnpkg.com/en/docs/install) it.

 ## Using yarn